importmattie/ClickHist/README.md

 Clickable Histogram of Atmospheric Data (CHAD)

 Author: Matthew Niznik (matthewniznik on Github)

-E-mail: matt@matthewniznik.com
+E-mail: matt@matthewniznik.com | mniznik@rsmas.miami.edu

 Version 0.27

 Date: 2016-01-29

 (Note: ClickHist/CHAD is currently in Open Beta)

+ClickHist is funded by NASA grant NNX14AR75G, PI: Brian Mapes, University of Miami

+We gratefully acknowledge this financial support.

 System Requirements:

-OS X or Linux
-Python 2.7/3.4 (anaconda works well, contains most of the packages needed, and you can import tested environments)

-For CHAD: IDV (the output of .zidv files will only happen if the nightly build is used instead of the most recent stable release)
+See the project wiki on GitHub! (https://github.com/matthewniznik/ClickHist/wiki)

-If you come across any bugs or need assistance in using ClickHist/CHAD, please notify me at the E-mail listed above.
+If you come across any bugs or need assistance in using ClickHist/CHAD, please notify the author at the E-mail listed above.